 Prior to starting work with Oxford, Karen was in the United States Navy and spent six years working as an Arabic translator at the National Security Agency.
 In this job, she translated very challenging materials, working with many Arabic dialects including Iraqi, Syrian, and Libyan.
 Outside of work she enjoyed translating Arabic poetry, and her translations have been published in World Literature Today and Banipal.

 Karen graduated cum laude from Wellesley College in 2000 with a BA in History (with Honors) and Spanish.
 She received a Master of Arts in Arabic Language, Literature, and Linguistics from Georgetown University in 2012.
+She currently serves as the director of the Office of Student Veterans and Commissioning Programs at Brown University.

 Miled graduated from Université de Sousse, Faculté des Lettres et des Sciences Humaines de Sousse, Tunisia, in 1998 with a BA in Arabic Language and Literature and received a master's degree in Near Eastern Languages (Arabic) from Wayne State University in 2009.